Aspen Mountain (Wyoming): Geology

 Aspen Mountain lies to the north of the Uinta Mountains in the center of the Greater Green River Basin.
 It is part of the Rock Springs Uplift, and is composed of Miocene deposits.
+Aspen Mountain contains older Late Cretaceous sections, including the Blair Formation and the Rock Springs Formation, which consist of interbedded sandstone, shale, and seams of coal.
+A widespread silicified zone characterized by hydrothermal alteration can be found at the summit and nearby ridges.
+This zone contains significant deposits of alunite and kaolinite, which were first described in detail by J.D.
+Love in 1962.
+In 1952, the USGS conducted airborne radioactivity surveys over the Aspen Mountain area to investigate potential uranium and thorium deposits, identifying several anomalies tied to the mountain's unique chemical composition.

 Access

 Aspen Mountain can be accessed via a number of routes.
 From Rock Springs, access starts from Blairtown/Flaming Gorge Road, and begins on a road known as Little Bitter Creek Road.
 Aspen Mountain can also be accessed via county highway 4-27, which begins on Wyoming Highway 430.
 From the south, the mountain can be accessed via US 191.
-The roads are usually in good condition year round, weather permitting.
-Travel is still possible during winter months, but a four-wheel drive vehicle is recommended.
+The roads are usually in good condition year-round, weather permitting.
+Travel is still possible during the winter months, but a four-wheel drive vehicle is recommended.
 The road on the mountain itself is known as "Radar Tower Road."

-Most of the mountain is not off limits, except for various radio towers with fences and the long range radar station, which features no trespassing signs and a fence around its perimeter.
+Most of the mountain is not off limits, except for various radio towers with fences and the long-range radar station, which features no trespassing signs and a fence around its perimeter.
 The radar site is also staffed 24 hours a day, 365 days a year, with up to two employees watching the site at a time.
 In the winter, their only means of travel is often via Snowcats.

 Radio and television stations

+Aspen Mountain houses telecommunications and surveillance equipment able to provide a large coverage area across Southwestern Wyoming.
+These transmitters are utilized by federal, state, and commercial entities.
+The summit's highest point is occupied by a long-range Air Route Surveillance Radar station, identified as site Z-218 (or "Rock Springs"), which is operated by the Federal Aviation Administration to monitor high-altitude air traffic across the region.

+There is also an amateur radio repeater on the mountain.

 The eastern half of the mountain contains most of the TV and FM transmitters.

 The FAA radar station at the highest point on Aspen Mountain.